 What do you get….

 ……when you cross musical chairs, a lottery, and a collection of delicious homemade cakes?
 Answer: a cakewalk!!!
 Numbers are placed in a large circle, music plays and the participants walk around the circle.
 When the music stops, everyone stands in front of a number.
 If their number is pulled from the hat, they get their pick of one of the yummy cakes!
-This is a fund-raiser for History Alive, entry fee is $10.
+This is a fund-raiser for History Alive.

 Spinning and Weaving